General Electric: Businesses

-On September 14, 2015, GE announced the creation of a new unit: GE Digital, which will bring together its software and IT capabilities.
-The new business unit will be headed by Bill Ruh, who joined GE in 2011 from Cisco Systems and has since worked on GE's software efforts.
+On September 14, 2015, GE announced the creation of a new unit: GE Digital, which would bring together its software and IT capabilities.
+The new business unit was headed by Bill Ruh, who joined GE in 2011 from Cisco Systems and had since worked on GE's software efforts.

+Morgan Stanley sold a stake in GE HealthCare Technologies for $1.1 billion as part of a deal to swap General Electric Co. debt for GE HealthCare stock.

 Former divisions

-GE Industrial was a division providing appliances, lighting and industrial products; factory automation systems; plastics, silicones and quartz products; security and sensors technology, and equipment financing, management and operating services.
-As of 2007 it had 70,000 employees generating $17.7 billion in revenue.
-After some major realignments in late 2007, GE Industrial was organized in two main sub businesses:
+GE Industrial was a division providing appliances, lighting, and industrial products; factory automation systems; plastics, silicones, and quartz products; security and sensors technology; and equipment financing, management, and operating services.
+As of 2007, it had 70,000 employees, generating $17.7 billion in revenue.
+After some major realignments in late 2007, GE Industrial was organized into two main sub-businesses: